 Another day-in-the-life of vintage 35mm film shooter.

-A couple of days ago Berg swoops me up at my place and head to the Bunk Bar for his band’s show.
-I get into the car and he hands me this retro looking rangefinder.
+A couple of days ago my brother Berg swoops by my place and he hands me this retro looking rangefinder.
 He found it at a thrift store for $20.
-It looks so retro it’s difficult to believe it was built in the Sixties and it’s not some funky Eighties throw-away camera.
+It looks so retro it’s difficult to believe it was built in the Sixties and isn’t some funky Eighties throw-away camera.
 Berg wanted me to give it a good run and let him know how it stacks up.